cyberbotics/webots/docs/reference/rangefinder.md

 - `height`: height of the image in pixels

-- `projection`: switch between a planar or a cylindrical projection.
+- `projection`: switch between a planar, a cylindrical or a spherical projection.
 More information on cylindrical projections is provided in the [projections](camera.md#spherical-and-cylindrical-projections) section of the [Camera](camera.md) node.

 - The `near` field defines the distance from the depth camera (used internally by the lidar) to the near clipping plane.